abhi3700/toe_contracts/toeuserauth/README.md

 }
 ```

-* You can check that the `toedri111111` driver is notified, by clicking the [link](https://junglehistory.cryptolions.io/v2/history/get_actions?account=toedri111111) in the browser:
+* You can check that the `toedri111111` driver is notified, by clicking the [link](https://jungle.eosn.io/v2/history/get_actions?account=toedri111111) for Jungle 3 Testnet in the browser.
+Also, view on [Block explorer](https://jungle3.bloks.io/account/toedri111111):
 ```json
 {
 	"query_time_ms":6.909,"cached":false,"lib":0,"total":{"value":2,"relation":"eq"},